 This single-practice study presented 6840 patient years of data which demonstrated the feasibility and potential of analysing EHR data to address important clinical issues, such as the relationship between all-cause mortality and lipid medication prescription in the elderly.

-Primary Supervisor: Prof Tim Chen & Co-supervisor: Prof Judy Mullan
+Primary Supervisor: Professor Tim Chen & Co-supervisor: Professor Judy Mullan

 Title: Reducing the risk from ‘high-risk’ medicines in primary care -High-risk medicines, notably opioids, in primary care and investigating potential improvements in management.